 Hunger is the feeling you get when you experience a normal and gradual drop in blood sugar about four or five hours after a meal.
 It's your body's way of telling you that eating is overdue.
 Hunger signals can come from your stomach (in the form of growls, pangs, or a hollow feeling), as well as from your brain (which may include feeling headachy or fatigued).

 Make sure that you are adequately satisfying your hunger with the right foods, such as lean protein and plenty of high-fiber vegetables at every meal.
 Another way to ward off hunger is to make sure you have a midmorning and midafternoon snack.
 Strategic snacking is especially important when you’re following a healthy eating plan.
 Studies show that it takes relatively few calories to prevent cravings but many more to satisfy them once they occur.
 "The quality of calories in your satisfying meals and snacks, along with a light dessert that contains protein or is served with some protein, should help keep your hunger at bay," says Dr. Arthur Agatston, creator of the South Beach Diet.
 "We encourage you to eat until you’re full and snack before you get hungry.”
-Some snack ideas include turkey roll-ups, reduced-fat cheese, and vegetable sticks with hummus.
+Some snack ideas include turkey roll-ups, reduced-fat cheese, and vegetable sticks with hummus on all Phases.
 On Phase 2, go for fresh fruit with natural peanut butter or keep some South Beach Diet 100-Calorie Snack Bar or Protein Fit Bars on hand.

 When It’s a Craving

-The good news is on the South Beach Diet you’ll be eating so often and so well that hunger and cravings should rarely occur.
+The good news is that on the South Beach Diet you’ll be eating so often and so well that hunger and cravings should rarely occur.
 And if they do, now you’ll now know the difference.